Here are the answers to some of the most commonly asked questions about taking Simponi for:

 If you need to take your Simponi dose when you are on holiday, make sure it is kept at the right temperature (between 2°C and 8°C) while travelling.
 You can organise your delivery to fit around your holiday plans.

-Don't forget you should always carry your Patient Alert Card with you and show it to any healthcare professional who is treating you.
+Don't forget you should always carry your Patient Reminder Card with you and show it to any healthcare professional who is treating you.
 You can find this in your Simponi box.

 For further information about Simponi (golimumab) please contact our Medical Information Department at: